yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 )
 ```

-The system downloads complete EmbodiedGen asset folders (URDF + mesh files + textures), converts URDF to USD automatically, and switches between table models at each randomization trigger.
+The system downloads EmbodiedGen assets (URDF + meshes + textures), auto-converts URDF to USD, and switches between models at each randomization step.

 ### Mode 2: USD Scene